What To Do When You Worry About Yourself Too Much

 What does it mean to worry about your health too much?

 There's nothing wrong with taking reasonable precautions with your health.
-Worrying constantly about every minor discomfort or unexpected feeling isn't the same as taking precautions, though.
+Worrying constantly about every minor discomfort or unexpected sensation isn't the same as taking precautions, though.
 Taking precautions might mean quitting smoking or starting an exercise program.
 Worrying is different.

 What is worry?